pearcel1008/Boardly/README.md

 Click the dropdown for a given API, click Try It Out, click execute, grab the URL beneath "curl"

 ## Contibuting
 Create a fork of the repository.
 From your fork, you can work on your main branch or create sub-branches for functionality.
-Submit pull requests to main branch, then merge if you don't want a code review.
+Submit pull requests to main branch.

 ## Known Issues
 - MSYS2 gcc causes errors with installing backend dependencies

+## Contributions
+Andie Pearce: Scrum Master, Lead Backend Developer Carolina Verde: Project Manager, Backend Developer, Frontend Lead Jeremy Martin: Frontend Developer
+Leila Diab: Frontend Developer